 This focus on personal anecdote sets up a non-nuanced fight in which there is a “right” answer or outcome.
 Luna establishes this, by implying that Susan did not pursue the treatment adequately (“how many (injections) did you have… (their success) depends on proper placement, and it’s rarely one and done.”) and that, if it doesn’t work for her, it is a personal failing to use the treatment correctly, in the same way that (also according to Luna) “sunscreen doesn’t work for some people, doesn’t mean it doesn’t “work”—in other words, Stellate Ganglion Blocks work… but not if used incorrectly or inadequately.
 Luna also goes on to call Susan an “anomaly”, further cementing her position that she is right, and anyone who suggests the treatment could not work for others is wrong.
 This is in keeping with paternalistic medicine, where only one presentation of an illness is “normal,” and, if a treatment works, it should work for everyone.

 Additionally, both commenters invoke medicine, science, and quantitative arguments to “win”.
 While their personal anecdote gave them credibility, difficult-to-verify scientific claims are used to “win” the argument.
-Luna claims a 90% relief rate for her practitioner.
+Luna claims a 90% “relief rate” for her practitioner.
 Susan claims “science” doesn’t support Luna’s claims, but doesn’t cite any specific scientific finding.
 Notably, on Instagram, it is difficult to make a verifiable scientific claim, as links cannot be included in comments and there is no regular moderation.

 Inclusive vs. Exclusive Diagnostic Categorizing

 Instagram and Reddit also have substantial differences in whether many symptoms are posited as associated with EDS, or whether the fact that many shared experiences are coincidental, is emphasized.
 The Reddit message from the previous section sums up Reddit’s approach well—most symptoms are likely coincidental.
 On Instagram, there are many videos listing symptoms of a given disorder, often obscure symptoms, and many comments expressing the sentiment that, if the patient has a few of these symptoms, they should evaluate whether they have the illness.
-While not inherently damaging, comments like this, especially when they reference relatively common phenomena (e.g. “dizziness”) may cast too wide a net in terms of who that video may convince they have an illness.
+While not inherently damaging, comments like this, especially when they reference relatively common phenomena (e.g., “dizziness”) may cast too wide a net in terms of who that video may convince they have an illness.
 On the other hand, these expansive categories may facilitate patients “connecting the dots” and realizing disparate symptoms are due to the same common diagnosis.

 Financial Interests